orchidsoftware/platform/readme.md

 ## Introduction

-Platform is rapid development tool for creating administrative-style applications.
-It abstracts common business application templates so that developers can easily implement beautiful and elegant interfaces.
+This is a package for creating administration-style applications on the [Laravel](https://laravel.com) framework.
+Allows you to abstract the common patterns of business applications, so that developers can easily implement beautiful and elegant interfaces without much effort.
+The main places of application are: backoffice applications, admin panels, content management systems, etc.

 ###### Some features: